WasmEdge/WasmEdge/docs/CONTRIBUTING.md

     software-properties-common \
     cmake \
     libboost-all-dev

 # And you will need to install llvm for wasmedgec tool
 sudo apt install -y \
-    llvm-dev \
+    llvm-12-dev \
-    liblld-10-dev
+    liblld-12-dev

-# WasmEdge supports both clang++ and g++ compilers# You can choose one of them for building this project
+# WasmEdge supports both clang++ and g++ compilers
+# You can choose one of them for building this project
 sudo apt install -y gcc g++
 sudo apt install -y clang
 ```